SeanoNET/EnvSensors-ESP8266/README.md

 ## Automation

-[Home Assistant](https://www.home-assistant.io/) automation to turn on the light when motion is detected, if the sun is down and there is low light.
+Works in conjunction with a [Home Assistant](https://www.home-assistant.io/) automation to turn on the light when motion is detected, if the sun is down and there is low light.

 ```yml
 - alias: Ensuite LED auto ON motion